Front Row Seat to Earth

 Front Row Seat to Earth is the third studio album by American musician Weyes Blood.
 It was released on October 21, 2016, by Mexican Summer.
 Musically, the album explores several genres like baroque pop, psychedelic folk, folk-pop, and psychedelic pop.
 Front Row Seat to Earth was acclaimed by music critics, with one of them comparing the singer with Karen Carpenter.

 Front Row Seat to Earth was supported by three singles: "Seven Words", released on August 10, 2016, "Do You Need My Love?", released on September 7, 2016, and "Generation Why", released on October 3, 2016.
 Despite not being promoted as a single, "Used to Be" received a music video on November 7, 2016.
-The album's cover art was photographed beside the Salton Sea.
+The album's cover art was photographed by Katie Miller beside the Salton Sea.

 Composition

 Donning "the misty sounds of late '60s folk and '70s AM radio," Front Row Seat to Earth pushes forward in Blood's "glacial slide towards psychedelic folk", yielding comparisons to Kevin Ayers, Vashti Bunyan, Linda Perhacs, and Bridget St. John.
 The lyrics are based on various subjects, including romantic difficulties ("Do You Need My Love?"), addiction ("Diary"), and concerns about the modern world ("Generation Why").
 The latter would be further explored on Natalie Mering's following album, Titanic Rising (2019).